danknights/mice5035/tutorials/03_wgs_feature_extraction/README.md

 2. Navigate to the correct directory
 Change directory in to the course repo and then into the directory for this tutorial.
 Ensure you have the latest files from the github repository with `git pull`.
-Make sure that you are in your home directory inside the MICE 5035 course directory (`/home/mice5035`), and not your default home directory if you have another one.
+Make sure that you are in your home directory.
 As a reminder, the following command will list your current directory:
  ```bash
     pwd
  ```